top of page

 A community land trust (CLT) is a nonprofit organization governed by a board of community members working to ensure permanently affordable housing opportunities for families and communities.
 CLTs acquire parcels of both developed and undeveloped land and hold them in trust with deed restrictions.
 As stewards of the land, CLTs develop and maintain attainable housing options in perpetuity, regardless of who or how many people own or rent the houses over time.
 MACLT is a member of the National Community Land Trust Network.

 In 2017, the Moab Area Community Land Trust (MACLT), received a generous donation of land (41 acres) for permanently affordable housing in a development they created called Arroyo Crossing.
 In 2019, MACLT was awarded $4.3 million in New Market Tax Credits in order to construct infrastructure improvements needed in Arroyo Crossing to serve the 248 residential units and one community building in the first phase (there are 300 total units and 3 community buildings in the master plan).
-Additionally, local people and organizations have donated to the vision, knowing that a diverse population is key to sustainability and quality of life of Moab Community.
+Additionally, local people and organizations have donated to the vision, knowing that a diverse population is key to the sustainability and quality of life of the Moab Community.

-MACLT constructed horizontal improvements (utilities, roads, etc) in 2020 and is began vertical construction on homes in late 2021.
+MACLT constructed horizontal improvements (utilities, roads, etc) in 2020 and began vertical construction on homes in late 2021.

 HOW IT WORKS

 MACLT acquires, owns, and stewards the land in perpetuity.
 The homeowner owns all the vertical improvements on the land (the home and any accessory structures on the lot).
-With each prospective homeowner, MACLT enters into a long-term, 99-year, renewable agreement to leasethe land to the homeowner, rather than a traditional sale of the land to the homeowner.
+With each prospective homeowner, MACLT enters into a long-term, 99-year, renewable agreement to lease the land to the homeowner, rather than a traditional sale of the land to the homeowner.
 When the

 homeowner sells, MACLT retains ownership of the land, the seller transfers ownership of the improvements to a buyer, and MACLT enters into a new lot lease agreement with the new buyer.